Do you dedicate enough time and energy to everything that matters to you? In your work, yourself, and your life?

 A great quote that I absolutely love that reminds me about this thrill and this journey of leadership in high-growth companies.
 You don’t go to the amusement park roller coaster and say, “Hey, I want to be balanced.”
 No. You want to be as unbalanced as possible because that’s the thrill of the ride.
 And that’s what leadership is supposed to be: it’s supposed to be exciting and challenging.

-You talk to a lot of high-performing CEOs, executives, leaders and managers.
+I talk to a lot of high-performing CEOs, executives, leaders and managers.
 When things get really, really easy, they often get uneasy – and even get bored.
-And that’s not something want.
+And that’s not something you want.
 We actually want challenges and thrills.
 Sometimes in the middle of them, we might not be as appreciative, but at the very end – just like on a roller coaster – we’re thrilled that we did it.

 So you need to really think about it, and work on this particular habit, if either of these are true: